Mount Gambier - West

 Mount Gambier - West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 13.8%, compared to the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.0%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 38.3% of residents aged 15+ holding vocational credentials - advanced diplomas (7.8%) and certificates (30.5%).
+The area has lower university qualification rates at 13.8%, significantly below Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.0%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
+Vocational credentials are prominent, with 38.3% of residents aged 15+ holding them, including advanced diplomas (7.8%) and certificates (30.5%).

-Educational participation is high at 26.6%, including 11.0% in primary education, 7.4% in secondary education, and 2.4% pursuing tertiary education.
-There are 8 schools operating within Mount Gambier - West, educating approximately 3,369 students.
-The area demonstrates typical Australian school conditions (ICSEA: 962) with balanced educational opportunities.
+Educational participation is high at 26.6%, comprising 11.0% in primary education, 7.4% in secondary education, and 2.4% pursuing tertiary education.
+Mount Gambier - West operates a robust network of 8 schools educating approximately 3,369 students, with typical Australian school conditions (ICSEA: 962) indicating balanced educational opportunities.
 The educational mix includes 5 primary, 1 secondary, and 2 K-12 schools.
-School capacity exceeds typical residential needs at 21.9 places per 100 residents, compared to the regional average of 14.9, indicating that the area serves as an educational center for the broader region.
+School capacity exceeds residential needs at 21.9 places per 100 residents compared to the regional average of 14.9, suggesting the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education